norogoth/norogoth/README.md

 - 👋 Hi, I’m @norogoth
 - 👀 I’m interested in full-stack web development.
-- 🌱 I’m currently learning how to create and deploy full stack applications
+- 🌱 I’m currently learning how to create and deploy full stack applications.
+- 🐦 I like birds.

 <!---
 norogoth/norogoth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.